Are Sugary Foods Putting Your Children at Risk for Heart Disease?

 Chocolate lava cake.
 Apple pie.
 Oatmeal raisin cookies.
 Is your mouth watering yet?
 Most of us love the taste of sugary food and kids are no exception.

-Yet, it’s no secret that these foods are not the healthiest choices.
+Yet, it's no secret that these foods are not the healthiest choices.
 Sugar adds calories to foods without providing the nutrients your body needs.
 These are called “empty calories.”
-“Studies show that a diet high in sugar can cause health problems, such as dental cavities, obesity and diabetes,” explains Andrew Dodgen, MD, a Pediatric Cardiologist at UH Rainbow Babies & Children’s Hospital.
+“Studies show that a diet high in sugar can cause health problems, such as dental cavities, obesity and diabetes,” says peditatric cardiologist Andrew Dodgen, MD.
 “Experts now believe it may also cause heart disease.”

 These concerns have led the American Heart Association (AHA) to release new guidelines on the amounts of sugar children should consume.
 The AHA now recommends:

 - Children younger than age 2 should avoid any added sugars.